Macedonian Wars: First Macedonian War (214 to 205 BC)

 During the Second Punic War, Philip V of Macedon allied himself with Hannibal.
-Fearing possible reinforcement of Hannibal by Macedon, the senate dispatched a praetor with forces across the Adriatic.
+Fearing possible reinforcement of Hannibal by Macedon, the senate dispatched Marcus Valerius Laevinus with forces across the Adriatic.
 Roman maniples (aided by allies from the Aetolian League and Pergamon after 211 BC) did little more than skirmish with Macedonian forces and seize minor territory along the Adriatic coastline in order to "combat piracy".
 Rome's interest was not in conquest, but in keeping Macedon busy while Rome was fighting Hannibal.
 The war ended indecisively in 205 BC with the Treaty of Phoenice.
 While a minor conflict, it opened the way for Roman military intervention in Macedon.
 This conflict, though fought between Rome and Macedon, was largely independent of the Roman-Macedon wars that followed (which began with the Second Macedonian War and were largely dependent on each other) in the next century.

-Second Macedonian war (200 to 196 BC)
+Second Macedonian War (200 to 196 BC)

-The past century had seen the Greek world dominated by the three primary successor kingdoms of Alexander the Great's empire: Ptolemaic Egypt, Macedonia and the Seleucid Empire.
+The past century had seen the Greek world dominated by the three primary successor kingdoms of Alexander the Great's empire: Ptolemaic kingdom, Antigonid Macedon and the Seleucid Empire.
 The imperial ambitions of the Seleucids after 230 BC were particularly destabilizing.
-The Seleucids set out to conquer Egypt, and Egypt responded through a major mobilization campaign.
-This campaign led to military victory against Seleucid incursions, but in 205 BC when Ptolemy IV was succeeded by the five-year-old Ptolemy V (or rather, by his regents), the newly armed Egyptians turned against each other.
-The result was a major civil war between north and south.
-Seeing that all of Egypt could now be conquered easily, the Macedonians and Seleucids forged an alliance to conquer and divide Egypt between themselves.
+The Seleucids set out to conquer Egypt, and Ptolemies responded with a major mobilization campaign.
+This campaign led to military victory against Seleucid incursions, but in 205 BC when Ptolemy IV was succeeded by the five-year-old Ptolemy V (under a regency), revolts broke out in Egypt itself leading to seccession of Upper Egypt.
+Seeing that all of Ptolemaic realm could now be conquered easily, the Macedonians and Seleucids forged an alliance to conquer and divide Ptolemaic empire between themselves.

-This represented the most significant threat to the century-old political order that had kept the Greek world in relative stability, and in particular represented a major threat to the smaller Greek kingdoms which had remained independent.
-As Macedonia and the Seleucid Empire were the problem, and Egypt the cause of the problem, the only place to turn was Rome.
-This represented a major change, as the Greeks had recently shown little more than contempt towards Rome, and Rome little more than apathy towards Greece.
+This pact represented the most significant threat to the century-old political order that had kept the Greek world in relative stability, and in particular represented a major threat to the smaller Greek kingdoms which had remained independent.
+As Macedonia and the Seleucid Empire were the source of the threat, and Egypt was in turmoil, the minor Greek states turned to Rome for assistance.
+This diplomatic development represented a major change, as the Greeks had recently shown little more than contempt towards Rome, and Rome little more than apathy towards Greece.
 Ambassadors from Pergamon and Rhodes brought evidence before the Roman Senate that Philip V of Macedon and Antiochus III of the Seleucid Empire had signed the non-aggression pact.
-Although the exact nature of this treaty is unclear, and the exact Roman reason for getting involved despite decades of apathy towards Greece (the relevant passages on this from our primary source, Polybius, have been lost), the Greek delegation was successful.
-Initially, Rome didn't intend to fight a war against Macedon, but rather to intervene on their behalf diplomatically.
+Although it is unclear what was the exact nature of this treaty and the exact Roman reason for getting involved despite decades of apathy towards Greece (the relevant passages on this from our primary source, Polybius, have been lost), the Greek delegation was successful in eliciting Roman aid.
+Initially, Rome did not intend to fight a war against Macedon, but rather to intervene on their behalf diplomatically.